Google DeepMind Internship

 .
 I am currently a 5th year Computer Science PhD student at Stanford, working with Fei-Fei Li

 .
 My research centers around Deep Learning and its applications in Computer Vision, Natural Language Processing and their intersection.
-In particular, I am interested in fully end-to-end learning with Convolutional/Recurrent Neural Networks architectures and recent advances in Deep Reinforcement Learning and attentional mechanisms.
-Over the course of my PhD I squeezed in two internships at Google, where I worked on large-scale feature learning over YouTube videos, and this summer I interned at DeepMind and worked on Deep Reinforcement Learning.
-Earlier this year, together with Fei-Fei, I designed and taught a new Stanford undergraduate-level class on Convolutional Neural Networks for Visual Recognition (CS231n)
+In particular, I am interested in fully end-to-end learning with Convolutional/Recurrent Neural Networks architectures and recent advances in Deep Reinforcement Learning.
+Over the course of my PhD I squeezed in two internships at Google where I worked on large-scale feature learning over YouTube videos, and this summer I interned at DeepMind and worked on Deep Reinforcement Learning and Generative Models.
+Together with Fei-Fei, I designed and taught a new Stanford undergraduate-level class on Convolutional Neural Networks for Visual Recognition (CS231n)

 .
-The class was the first Deep Learning course offering at Stanford, had 150 students, and received very positive reviews.
-We're looking forward to offering it again this Winter quarter!
+The class was the first Deep Learning course offering at Stanford and has grown from 150 enrolled students last year to 330 students this year.

 ).
 I am also sometimes jokingly referred to as the

 reference human for ImageNet (post

 :)), and I create those nice-looking conference proceedings LDA visualization pages each year (NIPS 2015 example

 ).
 I also recently expanded on this with arxiv-sanity.com

 , which lets you search and sort through 10,000+ CV/LG/CL Arxiv papers over the last 3 years in the same pretty format.

 DenseCap: Fully Convolutional Localization Networks for Dense Captioning